Music of Jamaica

-Reggae is especially popular through the international fame of Bob Marley.
+Reggae is especially popular through the fame of Bob Marley.
 Jamaican music's influence on music styles in other countries includes the practice of toasting, which was brought to New York City and evolved into rapping.
 British genres such as Lovers rock, jungle music and grime are also influenced by Jamaican music.

 Mento

 Mento is a style of Jamaican music that predates and has greatly influenced ska and reggae music.
 Lord Flea and Count Lasher are two of the more successful mento artists.
 Well-known mento songs include Day-O, Jamaica Farewell and Linstead Market.
 Mento is often confused with Calypso music, a musical form from Trinidad and Tobago.

 Calypso and Soca

 As in many Anglo-Caribbean islands, the calypso music of Trinidad and Tobago has become part of the culture of Jamaica.
 Jamaica's own local music mento is often confused with calypso music.
 Although the two share many similarities, they are separate and distinct musical forms.
 During the mid-20th century, mento was conflated with calypso, and mento was frequently referred to as calypso, kalypso and mento calypso; mento singers frequently used calypso songs and techniques.
 As in calypso, mento uses topical lyrics with a humorous slant, commenting on poverty and other social issues.
 Sexual innuendos are also common.

 The Trinidadian calypso and soca music are popular in Jamaica.
 Popular calypso/soca artists from Jamaica include Byron Lee, Fab 5, and Lovindeer.
 Harry Belafonte (born in the U.S., raised in Jamaica from age 5 to 13) introduced American audiences to calypso music (which had originated in Trinidad and Tobago in the early 20th century), and Belafonte was dubbed the "King of Calypso".